-Specially the early days of setting up a community its hectic.
-Making sure there is water, workspace is being setup, the kitchen is running, showers work.
+Specially in the early days of setting up a community it's hectic.
+Making sure there is water, a workspace is being setup, the kitchen is running and the showers work.
 Long days, a lot of physical work, it's tiring.
 You are working on the shared facilities and infrastructure for the community.
 And you don't want to spend too much time thinking about your individual place to sleep.
 However a good night rest is crucial.
 Luckily this is something you can prepare in advance, you can make it easier on yourself by living in a Van.
 Take your comfort with you.

 One of the goals of setting up a community is to share facilities.
 Not owning everything individually.
 This is already very noticeable when you convert your house into a van.
 You realise you don't need much.
 You share the shower, kitchen, toilet, chill space etc. You basically only need a bed and some personal storage.
 This makes it very easy and doable to live in something as small as a van.
 There is plenty of space to make it comfortable for yourself.
 It's basically just your bedroom.

 The biggest challenge is figuring out which kind of Van and which size.
-This is a very personal choice, are you tall, have a lot of stuff, pay a lot in road taxes etc. But besides this it's also good to take in account where you use if for and how much you are driving.
+This is a very personal choice.
+Are you tall?
+Do you have a lot of stuff?
+Are you willing to pay a lot in road taxes? etc. But besides this it's also good to take into account where you will use it and how much you are driving.
 Because there are a few different ways to go about this

 |Old & Refurbished |

 |- Reuse materials |

 - More durable

 |- More taxes|

 |New & Efficient |

 - Less noise